 The online Postgraduate Trauma Certificate Program (PGTC), provides a critical overview of trauma, as participants are immersed in cutting edge knowledge about treating trauma, trauma theory, and neurophysiology.
 Participants learn to critically assess conceptualizations of trauma and traumatic impact, and apply current principles of intervention and program planning, while considering the larger social, cultural forces at work that shape both exposure to and recovery from traumatic experiences.
 The PGTC, is for anyone with a master's degree or higher in fields of human service or allied health and an interest in increasing their knowledge about trauma and trauma treatment.

 The PGTC is an online certificate program that consists of three (3) modules.
-Each module is comprised of nine (9) Contact Hours.
+Each module is comprised of nine (9) CE credits.
 Modules may be taken a la carte or in conjunction with one another, to earn the PGTC.
 Once the PGTC is started, each participant will have one (1) year to complete the entirety of the Certificate.
 The cost for each module is $350 and is payable online at the time of registration.
 The modules are:

 This module contains five (5) Parts and each part has associated readings.
 The parts of this Module include: Genetics, Epigenetics, Neurobiology, Stress and Hormones, and Resilience.

-- Trauma Theory
+- Trauma Theory and Neurobiological Implications of Traumatic Experiences

 This module covers trauma theory that is used to provide evidence based treatment.
 The course also includes some of the most recent findings regarding long-term neurobiological effects that result for traumatic experiences.